The Laughing Saint

 Instead of daily homilies, Saint Philip led informal oratories, which were practical discussions with his followers about how to live a pious life.
 At first, the Pope was wary of these oratories, but with some persuading by Saint Philip—who was known for being charming in addition to being pious, good natured, and handsome—the oratories were granted Papal approval.

 Saint Philip is sometimes called the Laughing Saint because, according to stories told about him, he knew how to have a good time.
 He thought of laughter as a way to unite people through joy and humility.
 Laughing at one's self, Saint Philip taught, is important for people of faith because it is a sign of humility and a recognition of one's place in relationship to the Almighty.
-Some sources say that Saint Philip made the practice of joyful humility part of his order by asking his followers to do things like beg for alms or completing daily chores while dressed up in silly costumes.
+Some sources say that Saint Philip made the practice of joyful humility part of his order by asking his followers to do things like beg for alms or complete daily chores while dressed up in silly costumes.
 Saint Philip himself was known to reach out to everyday people by attending wine-drinking contests and being a practical joker of some renown.

 CONTACT LAUGHING SAINT Editorial